Trade guide

 • Craft stonemason → Advanced craftsperson → Master mason

-• Specialization in carving, conservation, or fixing
+• Specialisation in carving, conservation, or fixing

 • Self-employment and running stone masonry business